learn-co-students/ds-gridsearch-parameter-tuning-lab-nyc-career-ds-062518/README.md

 from sklearn.metrics import accuracy_score
 ```

+    /anaconda3/lib/python3.6/site-packages/sklearn/cross_validation.py:41: DeprecationWarning: This module was deprecated in version 0.18 in favor of the model_selection module into which all the refactored classes and functions are moved.
+Also note that the interface of the new CV iterators are different from that of this module.
+This module will be removed in 0.20.
+      "This module will be removed in 0.20.", DeprecationWarning)

 Now that we've imported all the necessary libraries and frameworks for this lab, we'll need to get the dataset.

 Our data is stored in the file `winequality-red.csv`.
 Use pandas to import the data from this file and store it in a DataFrame.
 Print the head to ensure that everything loaded correctly.